liangzifei/MR-TOD-net/README.md

 ```
 The code will generate and save .npy file for the next step training.

-### 2) Run deep learning code under CODE to train the neural network: Train.py
+### 2) Run deep learning code under /CODE to train the neural network: Train.py
 #### We used the pycharm platform to run python code.

-Within the code the user need to modify the following part as their own folders.
+Within the code, the user can modify the following part as their own paths.
 ```
  parser.add_argument('-i', '--input_dir', action='store', dest='input_dir',
                         default='./Matlab-CODE/' ,